DileepKumarIrri/test2/_posts/2014-10-10-retinalwaves.md

 ---
-title: "Reaction-diffusion models of spontaneous neural activity in the developing retina"
+title: "New paper: Reaction-diffusion models of spontaneous neural activity in the developing retina"
 categories:
   - retinal-waves
 tags: